Hemorrhoids High Fiber Diet

 Take more fiber-rich foods and stay hydrated.
 This is the advice that all people get regarding hemorrhoids, and it’s good; however, what does this mean in real life?

-Eating fiber-rich foods can make stool tender and simpler to pass and help correct and prevent hemorrhoids.(1)
+Eating fiber-rich foods can make stool softer and simpler to pass and help correct and prevent hemorrhoids.(1)

 In addition, consuming water and other fluids such as clear soups and fruit juices can help the fiber in your meal plan function better.